ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # RawPublicKey Mode {#rpk-mode}

-To retrieve an access token for the resource that C wants to access, C requests an Access Token from AS.
-C MUST add a `cnf` object carrying either its raw public key or a unique identifier for a public key that it has previously made known to AS.
+To retrieve an access token for the resource that the client wants to access, the client requests an Access Token from the authorization server.
+The client MUST add a `cnf` object carrying either its raw public key or a unique identifier for a public key that it has previously made known to the authorization server.

-An example Access Token request from C to RS is depicted in
+An example Access Token request from the client to the resource server is depicted in
 {{rpk-authorization-message-example}}.

 ~~~~~~~~~~